Gotham2006/QB_Combine_Public/README.md

 For the Plot Generator, you can run QB_Plot_Generator.py and for the ML Models summaries you can run the QB_ML_Model.ipynb.
 The results for QB_ML_Model.ipynb shows up in the output terminal and the images for the Plot Generator are stored as pngs in the folder.

-I also stopped using a branch as my JupyterHub crashed multiple times when I tried to merge my branch with main.
+I also stopped using a branch as my local Anaconda jupyterhub crashed multiple times when trying to go to a branch.

                                     --Joseph Maleckas--